 - Where is the pain?

-- Has the pain moved from one part of your child's abdomen to another part?
+- Has the pain moved from one part of your child's stomach to another part?

-- How severe is the pain?
-Does your child cry with pain?
+- How bad is the pain?
+Does your child cry with pain or insist on lying down?

 - What helps relieve the pain?